 Last week I had lunch with two wonderful single moms who are also writers.
 One was involved in writing a book and we had initially met at her book launch.
 The other single mother is a single mom by choice.

-We discussed about life as a single moms.
+We discussed life as a single mom.

 There are two types of single moms.
 One who has lost their spouse through death and one from divorce.
 Unfortunately, society here gives more support and sympathy to those who became a single mother through death.
 The single moms from divorce are still very much looked down upon.

 Carrying a title as a single mom is still considered an embarrassment to the whole family and that is why a lot of single moms feel ashamed.
 And why is this you might ask?
 Because she will be judged and harshly too!
 That’s why!
 A lot of single moms still aim for “I better get a new husband soon so I can ditch this status!” which is not a good reason to get married in my view.
 Do you agree?